QCDs – An Underutilized Philanthropic and Tax-Planning Tool

 One strategy that evolved in response to the TCJA was to “bunch” charitable donations in alternating tax years.
 For example, an investor might combine several years’ worth of planned gifts into a single lump-sum donation during a year they planned to itemize, then revert to taking the standard deduction in subsequent years.
 Many of our clients utilize this strategy via gifts to Donor-Advised Funds (DAF), which allows them to front-load the tax benefits of gifting in a single year but continue dispersing funds to their favored organizations over time.

 Yet another charitable giving strategy—available since 2006 but not widely utilized—is the Qualified Charitable Distribution (QCD).
-This option allows IRA owners aged 70.5 and above to directly distribute to qualified charities from their IRA account (up to $100K per individual in 2023, indexed to inflation in subsequent years).
+This option allows IRA owners aged 70.5 and above to directly distribute to qualified charities from their IRA account (up to $105K per individual in 2024 and a bit higher next year because of inflation indexing).

 The main benefit is that the amount of the distribution counts toward the required minimum distribution (RMD) but is excluded from the adjusted gross income of the account holder.
 Since these are direct gifts made from pre-tax assets, there is an immediate embedded tax benefit (equal to the IRA owner’s marginal tax rate multiplied by the dollar value of the gift).
 IRA owners realize this tax benefit on top of the standard deduction if they cannot itemize.